johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 Furthermore, building rapport with managers further up your management chain has its benefits as well.
-If you aim to one day move to a different area of the company or organization and a manager within your chain overseas that area, then having rapport with that manager could make your aims more feasible or achievable.
+If you aim to one day move to a different area of the company or organization and a manager within your chain oversees that area, then having rapport with that manager could make your aims more feasible or achievable.
 Also, if you aim to one day pitch an idea for a new product or team and a manager in your chain needs to fund the